How Do I Join an Equipped Group?

 - Pick a book or resource that you are excited about digging into.
 If you are uncomfortable in leading, consider approaching someone you’d like to work through the material with and ask them to lead.

-- Fill out an online Equipped form.
+- Fill out an online New Equipped Groups Request Form.
 Communicate with church leadership your interest in leading a study.
 They will be able to help you promote, if needed, and possibly connect you with others interested in this topic.
 Once your study is developed and you begin to recruit participants, the study will be listed with other studies.

 - Break the book’s content up into sessions of 6-8 weeks.
 If there is enough content break it up into parts that will be covered in more than one 6-8 week period.
 Make sure the length of the study does not overwhelm others as you recruit them.
 Your goal should be to successfully get through all of the material while also not wearing participants out to accomplish it.